 When is a petition to C&D necessary?The C&D committee is charged with the general supervision and development of policies concerning undergraduate entrance requirements, courses of study, curricular standards, and degrees.
 Examples where students would petition to C&D include:

 How do you submit the petition?

-Student petitions are due in to the Office of The Dean of the College by Tuesday at 5:00 pm for consideration at the next C&D meeting.
+Student petitions are due in to the Office of The Dean of The College by Tuesday at 5:00 pm for consideration at the next week's C&D meeting.
 There is no form for student petitions; instead the student should write a letter outlining the circumstances and making the case for the petition.
 The letter must contain all pertinent information that the Committee may reasonably need to come to a decision; otherwise, consideration of the petition will be delayed.
-Students should submit petitions via email to CD@wlu.edu ; please make sure to use CD Petition: Student Name as the Subject heading for the email.
+Submit your petition via email to CD@wlu.edu ; please make sure to use CD Petition: Student Name as the Subject heading for the email.
 Any supporting materials must also be submitted electronically by the Tuesday 5:00 pm deadline.
 Before submission, students should provide a copy of the petition letter to their academic adviser(s) and department or program head(s), and the course instructor if appropriate, in order to seek their endorsement.
 Faculty members should submit supporting statements directly by email to CD@wlu.edu; please make sure to use C&D Petition: Student Name as the Subject heading for the email.
 It is the obligation of the student to make sure such faculty endorsements or recommendations have been submitted in a timely fashion.

 How will you hear of the status of your petition?

 Official notification indicating if the petition has been approved or denied is sent to the student's W&L e-mail account.
 Students are responsible to watch for this e-mail notification and act on any approvals accordingly (see below).
 If your petition is denied, and you believe it still has merit, you may appeal by meeting first in person with the Dean of The College.

 What should you do if the petition is approved?